Martin-L\"of reducibility and cost functions: Feeble sets for cost functions, and the structure of ML-degrees

-\begin{thm} There is an infinite antichain of ML-degrees of $K$-trivial sets.
-In fact, every countable partial ordering is embeddable in the ML-degrees of $K$-trivial sets. \end{thm} \begin{proof} We fix a uniformly computable partition of~$\Nat$ into countably many sets~$R_n$ such that the upper density of each~$R_n$ is 1 (greater than $1/2$ would do).
-For a computable set~$F\subseteq \Nat$, let $R(F) = \bigcup_{n\in F} R_n$, and let $B_F$ be a $K$-trivial set that is smart for~$\cost_{\Omega, R(F)}$.
+There is an infinite antichain of ML-degrees of uniformly c.e.\ $K$-trivial sets.
+Furthermore, every countable partial ordering is embeddable into the ML-degrees of $K$-trivial sets, and via a computable embedding if the given ordering is computable. \end{thm} \begin{proof} We fix a uniformly computable partition of~$\Nat$ into countably many sets~$R_n$ such that the upper density of each~$R_n$ is 1 (greater than $1/2$ would do).
+For a computable set~$F\subseteq \Nat$, let $R(F) = \bigcup_{n\in F} R_n$.
+By Theorem~\ref{thm:smarts_exist} let $B_F$ be the c.e.\ $K$-trivial set, uniformly obtained from the cost function, that is smart for~$\cost_{\Omega, R(F)}$.
+The required uniformly c.e.\ antichain is $\seq{B_{\{n\}}}$.
 The map $F\mapsto B_F$ is an embedding of the partial ordering of computable sets under inclusion into the ML-degrees.
-This suffices, as it is easy to embed the countable atomless Boolean algebra into the algebra of computable sets under inclusion.
+This suffices, because one can embed the countable atomless Boolean algebra into the algebra of computable sets under inclusion using its representation as the interval algebra of the countable dense linear order $[0,1)_\mathbb Q$.

 To see that the map is a partial order embedding, first suppose that $F\subseteq G$.
-Then $R(F)\subseteq R(G)$, and so $\cost_{\Omega, R(F)}\ge \cost_{\Omega, R(G)}$; by \cref{lem:dumb_and_dumber}, $B_F \le_{\ML} B_G$.
+Then $R(F)\subseteq R(G)$, and so $\cost_{\Omega, R(F)}\ge \cost_{\Omega, R(G)}$; by \cref{lem:feeble_and_feebleer}, $B_F \le_\ML B_G$.